ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/03-User-Needs-and Benchmarking.md

 To create all of the above user needs, we searched for similar products, and found reviews, and generated the needs that the users were referencing.
 Then we categorized these into whether they were explicit, meaning the user knew it was a need, or latent, where the user implied a need that they might not have been aware was critical to them.

-Below is a few images of our note taking process to create the user needs for the benchmarked products:
+Below are a few images of our note-taking process to create the user needs for the benchmarked products:<br>

 ![Notes 1](../image/user_needs_notes1.png)
 ![Notes 2](../image/user_needs_notes2.png)